 The measure of a well-layered dark room is not how it photographs.
 It is how it reads from across the threshold: whether it has perceptible depth, whether each surface pulls the eye forward, whether the room feels inhabited rather than arranged.
 That quality does not come from beautiful individual pieces.
 It comes from understanding how materials behave in relation to each other, and using that understanding to build a composition rather than a collection.

 Give every material a reason to be there.
 Let the light do its work.
-And trust that restraint applied with specificity will always outlast abundance applied without it.
+Trust restraint, but make it specific.

 Frequently Asked Questions